Hatyapuri (film): Box office

 Hatyapuri drew full houses across 130 screens on its release weekend.
 The film grossed ₹2.56 crore at the end of its theatrical run and emerged as one of the highest grossing Bengali films of 2022.

 Critical reception

 The movie received mostly positive reviews from both critics.
 The Times of India rated it 3 out of 5 and commented, With Hatyapuri, Ray gives us new hope for a modern Feluda.
 The Hindustan Times also rated it 3 out of 5 while hailing Indraneil Sengupta as the new Feluda.
 The Business Standard went on to call it one of the best adaptations of a Feluda story.

 Sequel

 After the success of the film and for the child actor Abhinav Barua who played the small role Doomru in this film, director Sandip Ray announced in 2023 that he will adapt Nayan Rahasya novel of Feluda (series) as soon as possible.
 Because he thought this is the right age for Abhinav Barua to play the role of Nayan.
-Production completed in late 2023 and the film Nayan Rahasya released in 10 May 2024.
+Production completed in late 2023 and the film Nayan Rahasya released on 10 May 2024.